Billy Graham’s Preaching Bible

 This artifact, on display in The Journey of Faith tour at the Billy Graham Library in Charlotte, N.C., is one of Billy Graham’s preaching Bibles.

-In 1997, Mr. Graham wrestled with God about the truth of Scripture.
+In his 1997 autobiography, Mr. Graham recalled how he wrestled with God about the truth of Scripture.
 “I had no doubts concerning the deity of Jesus Christ or the validity of the Gospel, but was the Bible completely true?
 If I was not exactly doubtful, I was certainly disturbed,” he wrote in Just As I Am.

 During this point in his life, he had reluctantly accepted an invitation to speak at the annual College Briefing Conference that met at Forest Home.
 It was there that God spoke to him through Scripture in a new and inspiring way that would change his ministry and impact millions.